HQarroum/promise-pool/README.md

 ## Usage

-To include the `promise-pool` module into your application, you must first include it as follow.
+To include the `promise-pool-js` module into your application, you must first include it as follow.

 ```js
 const Pool = require('promise-pool-js');